-From here, the leaves will become dry and limp, before completely falling off.
+The leaves will become dry and limp from here before completely falling off.

-Septoria is usually caused by your tomato plant being too moist; maybe a result of heavy rainfall or overwatering.
+Septoria is usually caused by your tomato plant being too moist; it may result from heavy rainfall or overwatering.

 How to treat black tomato leaves

-There are many fungicides on the market to treat tomato leaves that are turning black, many of which specialize in treating specific kinds of diseases.
+Many fungicides on the market treat tomato leaves that are turning black, many of which specialize in treating specific diseases.

-These can be purchased from garden centers and plant nurseries, and usually need to be diluted and then sprayed directly onto the leaves.
+These can be purchased from garden centers and plant nurseries and must be diluted and sprayed directly onto the leaves.

-If you would prefer to use a less harsh and more natural solution, you could choose to create your own fungicide.
+If you prefer a less harsh and more natural solution, you could choose to create your fungicide.

-Mix 1 teaspoon of baking soda with 4 cups of lukewarm water, and add in a drop or two of liquid soap.
+Mix one teaspoon of baking soda with 4 cups of lukewarm water, and add a drop or two of liquid soap.

-Spray the solution all over your plant and its leaves, and repeat once a week until you start to see signs of improvement.
+Spray the solution all over your plant and its leaves, and repeat once a week until you see signs of improvement.

 Preventing tomato leaves from turning black

-One way to prevent tomato leaves from turning black is to choose varieties of tomato plants that have been created to be resistant to disease.
+One way to prevent tomato leaves from turning black is to choose varieties of tomato plants created to resist disease.

 For example, some tomato seed packets will state that they are blight resistant.

-It is also suggested that you don’t plant your tomatoes in the same area every year, and especially not when you’re planning to use the same soil.
+It is also suggested that you don’t plant your tomatoes in the same area every year, especially not when planning to use the same soil.

 If you plant your tomato plants in pots, be sure to bleach the pots thoroughly after the season is over.

-Diseases can harbor themselves in soil and stay dormant during the winter seasons, ready to pounce on your new crops the next season.
+Diseases can harbor themselves in soil and stay dormant during winter, ready to pounce on your new crops the next season.

-Some gardeners even go a step further in making sure that their plants are protected from disease.
+Some gardeners even go further to ensure their plants are protected from disease.

 Washing your tomato seeds in hot water (around 120 degrees Fahrenheit) for 30 minutes before planting can kill diseases that are living on them.

-Should I cut black leaves off of my tomato plant?
+Should I cut the black leaves off of my tomato plant?

-If only a small number of leaves have begun to turn black, you could cut them off in an attempt to stop the rest of your leaves from being affected.
-If most of the leaves are black, avoid pruning them and try other methods instead.
+If only a few leaves have begun to turn black, you could cut them off to stop the rest of your leaves from being affected.
+If most leaves are black, avoid pruning them and try other methods.